-I have three books available: A Survivor’s Guide to Museum Grant Writing, How to Select, Buy, and Use a Museum CMS, and Museum Digital Projects and You.
-Where to Begin?.
-Both books were published by Lucidea Press and are available in paperback via Amazon.
+I have four books available: A Survivor’s Guide to Museum Grant Writing, How to Select, Buy, and Use a Museum CMS, Museum Digital Projects and You.
+Where to Begin? and Prepare for Takeoff: Getting Your Museum Digital Project Off The Ground.
+All of these books were published by Lucidea Press and are available in paperback via Amazon.

 Thanks to Lucidea Press, I can offer you a free e-copy of these books through the following links:

 Guide to Creating and Cleaning Up Collection Information

 In collaboration with Relicura, the Oregon Heritage Commission has released a resource guidebook that is free and available to anyone.
 "The Heritage Organization's Guide to Creating and Cleaning Up Collection Information" was developed for those looking to create a system to preserve and track the information about their collection or those that want to clean up their systems full of collection information that may be inconsistent or inaccurate with staff/volunteer turnover over time.

 • Demystify jargon and standards associated with maintaining a database or system of collection information

 • Illustrate the power of good collection information (data) and the many ways good data can help your organization accomplish its mission